RemiAllio/MitoFinder/README.md

 The first two columns are mandatory and the names cannot be changed but you can complete the index file with the different [source modifiers](https://www.ncbi.nlm.nih.gov/Sequin/modifiers.html) of NCBI by adding columns in the index file.

 The directory path correponds to the path where the [Seq_ID]_mtDNA_contig.fasta file, or [Seq_ID]_mtDNA_contig_\*.fasta files if you have several contigs for the same individual, could be found.
 If left blank, the script will search for the contig in the directory where you run the script from (./).

-TIPS:
-(1) You can copy or link (symbolic links) all your FASTA and TBL contig files in the same directory and run the script from this directory.
-(2) You can leave blanks in the index file if some species do not need a given source modifier.

 ```shell
 /PATH/TO/MITOFINDER/NCBI_submission/create_tbl2asn_files.py -i index_file.csv
 ```

+**TIPS**:
+(1) You can copy or link (symbolic links) all your FASTA and TBL contig files in the same directory and run the script from this directory.
+(2) You can leave blanks in the index file if some species do not need a given source modifier.

 #### OUTPUT
 - [x] **[Seq_ID].fsa**				new FASTA file containing all mtDNA contigs and the information for a given [Seq_ID]